banindya/cme-workbench/README.md

 ## Technical requirements

-You should have some kind of Kubernetes cluster running as well as a AWS account.
+You should have access to at least one Kubernetes cluster as well as a AWS account.

 ![basic setup](https://github.com/consort-it/cme-workbench/blob/master/img/setup.PNG)